DataDog/datadog-cloudfoundry-buildpack/README.md

 #### Assigning Tags

-Custom tags can be configured via the environmnet variable `DD_TAGS` in the application manifest.
+Custom tags can be configured with the environment variable `DD_TAGS` in the application manifest.

 The tags must be a comma separated list.
-To use a different separator, set the `DD_TAGS_SEP` variable to the desired separator.
+To use a different separator, set `DD_TAGS_SEP` to the desired separator.

 ```yaml
 env: